 Eighty years ago, in 1940/41 more than 30 anti- invasion concrete structures were built around the Kyle of Sutherland and the Dornoch firth.
 These were in the form of pillboxes, road blocks and gun emplacements.

 After the evacuation of Dunkirk in May 1940, a German invasion of Britain was expected daily.
-German troops overran Belgium, the Netherlands, Luxembourg, and France in six weeks starting. . .
+German troops overran Belgium, the Netherlands, Luxembourg, and France in six weeks starting in May 1940.
+France signed an. . .

 I am most interested to read about the many pillboxes in the local area.